Eligibility and fees

 - more than 4 years if you are a Swiss citizen, or the family member of a Swiss citizen, and you have settled status

 This is one way to apply for British citizenship.
-Check if you’re eligible another way, for example if you have permanent residence.
+Check if you’re eligible another way.

 How much it costs